Received a questionnaire?

 - The Data Protection Officer (DPO) monitors and advises on compliance with data protection law.

 All staff are required to undertake annual information governance training.

 Data security is embedded in the contracts of organisations with which we work to implement the NHS Patient Survey Programme.

-The Survey Coordination Centre and Approved Contractors have been through a competitive procurement process as part of which they provided information about their processes for ensuring the confidentiality and security of personal information.
+The Survey Coordination Centres and Approved Contractors have been through a competitive procurement process as part of which they provided information about their processes for ensuring the confidentiality and security of personal information.

 They are compliant with the Data Security and Protection Toolkit which enables organisations to demonstrate that the way they hold and process information meets Information Governance policies and standards.